 - Follow-up care (examples: follow-up for seniors who have fallen, follow-up to overdose survivors, post-discharge follow-up, etc.)

-Santa Fe Opiate Outreach Services (SFOOO) follows-up with opiate overdose survivors and those at risk for opiate overdose to offer overdose prevention, recognition and response training, harm reduction training, naloxone distribution and short-term case management and navigation to recovery, support and treatment services.
+SFFD's Opiate Outreach program follows up with opiate overdose survivors and those at risk for an opiate overdose to offer overdose prevention, recognition and response training, harm reduction training and services, naloxone distribution and case management and navigation to recovery, support and treatment services.

-The City of Santa Fe Fire Department is excitied to take over the City's LEAD (Law Enforcement Assisisted Diversion) program in 2019.
-LEAD uses protocols to divert individulas to a community-based, harm-reduction intervention for law violations (low-level & non-violent crime) driven by unmet behavioral health needs.
+In November 2019, SFFD joined with system partners including the Drug Policy Alliance, the Santa Fe Police Department (SFPD), the First Judicial District Attorney’s office, the Law Office of the Public Defender and Municipal Court to provide case management for the THRIVE program.
+THRIVE is a law enforcement assisted diversion program which uses protocols to divert individuals to a community-based, harm-reduction intervention for law violations (low-level & non-violent crime) driven by unmet behavioral health needs.
 In lieu of the normal criminal justice system cycle (booking, detention, prosecution, conviction, incarceration) individuals are instead referred into a trauma-informed intensive case-management program where they recieve a wide range of support services.